Skip to content

 composer.json #

 PHP project manifest file.
 Declares name, author, dependencies (require, require-dev), version constraints (e.g. ^11.0), PSR-4 autoload.
-Committed in git.
+Committed to git, it is the authoritative document on what the project declares it wants to install.

 composer.lock #

 File auto-generated by composer install/update.
 Contains exact resolved versions of every package + content-hash + timestamp.
 Guarantees deterministic builds between dev and production.
-Committed in git (best practice).
+Committed to git (best practice).
+For precise security audits it is the authoritative source: the manifest says what is allowed, the lock says what is actually installed.

 Composer version constraint #